Faculty Research Interests

 Assistant Professor of Surgery, Boston University Chobanian & Avedisian School of Medicine

-Ms. Allee’s research interests include violence-related injury and epidemiology, older adult falls, and motor vehicle crash prevention as well as impaired driving, child passenger safety, and infant mortality related to sleeping habits.
-Through her research and publications in multiple peer-reviewed journals and numerous regional and national presentations, she has expanded Boston Medical Center’s reputation as a leader in trauma-informed care for victims and families who experience interpersonal violence.
-She also holds the position of Director of Programs and Education for the Injury Prevention Center and is a member of the New England Injury and Violence Prevention Research Collaborative.
+Ms. Allee has active research projects on older adult injuries and risk for injuries, mental health, motor vehicle crash prevention, impaired driving, and substance use disorders.
+Through her research and publications in multiple peer-reviewed journals and numerous regional and national presentations, she has expanded Boston Medical Center’s reputation as a leader in trauma-informed care for victims, and their families, who experience interpersonal violence.

 Tracey Dechert, MD, FACS